kitt-browser/dev-docs/ChromeApis.md

 **StorageArea** `local` is implemented. `sync` is accepted but falls back to `local` at the moment.

+Caveat: for performance reasons, chrome.storage leverages caching.
+User gets the most up-to-date data for a given key only from context that has set it.
+Recommended workaround: delegate all storage manipulation to background script and communitace with it via chrome.runtime.sendMessage

 ### get

     StorageArea.get(string or array of string or object keys, function callback)